 Use it but don’t abuse it

-Communicative or social technology can often be exciting to use but may become distracting if ignored as a force all it’s own.
-Consider using strategies that help hone attention on you, the instructor, rather than the digital conversations which may be happening while in class.
+Communicative or social technology can often be exciting to use but may become distracting if ignored as a force all its own.
+Consider using strategies that help hone attention on you, the instructor, rather than the digital conversations that may be happening while in class.
 For example, realize the potency of a projected screen displaying a Twitter feed.
-The screen could usurp attention away from instruction you might want to provide.
+The screen could usurp attention away from your instruction.

 Similar to in-class clicker use, a common strategy involves letting students ask or answer questions using communicative technology.
 Using this technique provides students additional routes of input that normally aren’t addressed via hand-raising or calling out loud.
 As an added benefit it also allows you to provide some anonymity for your students, which may contribute to more fluid conversation without embarrassment.

 Unless you’re supplying them, not everyone will have the same device.
 Even if they do, there’s little chance they’ll all be completely compatible with each other.
 Try to strike a balance with apps or features that are readily available across multiple platforms.
 For instance, Google Voice has apps available for iOS and Android, but also can be accessed over any web browser.